common-fp/common-fp/readme.md

 ### Want to run a package locally ?

-I'm holding off on making this friendly for devs til someone requests it.
+Let me know via github or discord.
+I'm holding off on making this dev-friendly til someone requests it.
-There's nothing too complicated, but I'd prefer a friendly DX and can't guarantee it at the moment.